diegovalle/Homicide-MX-Drug-War/missing-homicides/readme.md

 each state.
 Since both data sources are available at the state level you can compare them and see if there are any differences.

-The vital statistics from the INEGI, follow the [International Classification of Diseases](http://www.who.int/classifications/icd/en/) and so it is valid to do international comparisons with them.

 The plot gets thicker: it turns out the data from the ICESI for 2008 are only estimates (missing over 1,100 homicides in Chihuahua, looks like it was a mid-year "estimate").
 The INEGI releases a series of statistical yearkbooks for each state